-Reading material and other resources to help you talk to children about challenging topics in the news.
+Reading material and other resources to help you talk to children about scary and challenging topics in the news

 good communication creates room to grow